 Sunny blue skies make any trip feel more like a holiday.
 Plus, the warmer temperatures mean there’s no need to pile on the layers.
 You can dress far more lightly, and you’ll be able to move much more freely without them.
 Not to mention all that Vitamin D you’ll be soaking up!
-Making Les Arcs one of the best resorts for April skiing.
+Making Les Arcs one of the best resorts for April skiing due to its weather.

 2. Ski slopes are quieter during Spring

 Barring the Easter holidays, Skiing in April is the quietest time of the year.
 Hence more space on the slopes, shorter lift-lines and less queuing for food and drinks.
 All-in-all this equals more time actually on the slopes skiing and enjoying the best snow in April!

 If you’re looking for a unique VIP experience, Les Arcs offers First Track.
 Every Wednesday you can be amongst the first to enjoy the sunrise on the freshly groomed pistes.
 After 90 minutes on the slope, you will enjoy breakfast with the ski patrol at one of the mountain huts.
 All this for an affordable 19 euros and some of the best skiing in April you’ll experience.